 A dark green variety from India.
 The leaves can be substituted for spinach and are particularly good in curries with potatoes or chick peas.
 Slightly slower to start than other varieties of callaloo, but it soon catches up.
 The upright pale green flowers develop into very prickly seed heads.

 No need to contact us about the spelling, please, it was always (if erroneously) named this way!
 This early 19th century variety is listed in Carters Catalogue for 1842 and described by D Guiheneuf in The Garden (May 1st 1876) as “An English variety, readily distinguished from any other.
-It is said to have originated about 60 years ago in Altrincham, a village in the vicinity of Chester.”
+It is said to have originated in Altrincham, a village in the vicinity of Chester.”
 It produces cylindrical roots, 20-50cm long, that taper towards their end.
 The orange flesh is crunchy and mild-flavoured.